 Michael E. Wysession spent the years 1986-1991 at Northwestern.
 Besides his dissertation, entitled "Diffracted seismic waves and the dynamics of the core-mantle boundary", Michael also worked on the compilation of intraplate seismicity in the Pacific Basin.
 After graduation, Michael joined Washington University in Saint Louis, where he is now a Full Professor.

 Mark T. Woods was in charge of the Midway Island seismological project.
 The idea was to test Detrick and Crough's model of "rejuvenation" of the oceanic lithosphere by a hotspot, by inverting dispersion properties of surface waves along a fossil hotspot track.
-After defending his thesis entitled "Seismic surface wave investigations of three hotspot tracks" in 1993, Mark joined the Air Force Technical Applications Center in Florida, where he works in the field of seismic detection, discrimination and verification.
+After defending his thesis entitled "Seismic surface wave investigations of three hotspot tracks" in 1993, Mark joined the Air Force Technical Applications Center in Florida, where he rose to the position of Chief, Geophysics Division, Directorate of Nuclear Treaty Monitoring.

 Wei-chuang Huang defended his Ph.D. thesis, entitled "Centroid moment tensor solutions from analog seismograms of deep earthquakes (1907-1976)" in 1996.
 This project consisted of extending the Harvard Centroid-Moment-Tensor catalogue backwards in time for deep earthquakes.
 After a post-doctoral appointment under Jim Ni at New Mexico State University, Wei-chuang now works for the U.S. Navy in China Lake, California.

 Wm.
 Philip Richardson was in charge of the Micronesian PASSCAL experiment and was at Northwestern from 1992 to 1998.
 His thesis entitled "Surface wave tomography of the Ontong-Java Plateau: Seismic probing of the largest igneous province" revealed the crustal and upper mantle structure of this "LIP", and suggested that it may have a deep root or keel in the mantle.
 Upon graduation, Philip joined Chevron Petroleum in New Orleans, where he rose to Intellectual Property Manager for Earth Science and Technical Computing in Houston.

 Po-fei Chen defended his thesis, entitled "Distribution, origin and implications of seismic stress release in shallow and intermediate-depth subduction systems" in 2002.
 This project, carried out in close association with Craig Bina, mixed seismology (applying the Centroid-Moment Tensor inversion technique to intermediate-depth historical earthquakes) and mineral physics (understanding the correlation or absence thereof between slab earthquakes and volcanism) in the context of subduction environments.
-After post-doctoral fellowships at the Institute of Earth Sciences of the Academia Sinica, and the Central Weather Bureau in Taipei, Po-fei has now joined the Faculty at his alma mater, National Central University in Jongli, where he is now Associate Professor.
+After post-doctoral fellowships at the Institute of Earth Sciences of the Academia Sinica, and the Central Weather Bureau in Taipei, Po-fei joined the Faculty at his alma mater, National Central University in Jongli, where he is now Associate Professor.

 John E. Vidale was my undergraduate advisee at Yale.
-After completing a Ph.D. with Don Helmberger at Caltech, John worked for several years at the Menlo Park Office of the US Geological Survey, and is now a Full Professor at the University of Washington.
+After completing a Ph.D. with Don Helmberger at Caltech, John worked for several years at the Menlo Park Office of the US Geological Survey, and later at UCLA and the University of Washington.
 In 2017, he joined the University of Southern California as Director of the Southern California Earthquake Center.